devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 By default there are already databases available you can re-use.
 You can find these in the  **QuestSystemPro / Demos / Files / Databases**  folder.

+## 3. Setting up the player

+Assign the Player and QuestSystemPlayer components to your character objects.
+If you're not using a player in your game (a puzzle game for example), just add the PlayerComponent to an empty object and ignore the range on all triggers.

-## 3. Start creating quests
+## 4. Start creating quests

 All done, you can now  [create quests](Quests/CreatingQuest.md)  and add them to your project.
 Remember that every scene that uses quests or dialogues needs to have the managers in that scene (you can use DontDestroyOnLoad).

-## 4. Player & Triggers
+## 5. Player & Triggers

 Triggers are used to create objects in the world that can trigger a window or action.
 In Quest System Pro these triggers are used to start quests at NPC's, dialogues and more.

 The triggers require 2 things to work, the actual trigger, and the player to calculate the distance to the trigger.
 [More about triggers here.](Misc/Triggers.md)

-### 4.1 Setting up the player

-All that needs to be done is to add a Player component (Devdog.General.Player) to the object that represents your player.
-If you're not using a player in your game (a puzzle game for example), just add the PlayerComponent to an empty object and ignore the range on all triggers.